 Led by Heritage Officer David Griffin and local volunteers, the Oral History of Cricket in Derbyshire Project focused on collecting audio-visual reminiscences about cricket at every level within the county, from grassroots to the Test arena.

-The T20 Walkathon returns for 2021 and will see fundraisers walk 20 or 5 miles from the Incora County Ground, around some of Derbyshire’s most picturesque countryside and Idyllic cricket clubs, before returning to the ground to watch the Derbyshire Falcons take on the Worcestershire Rapids in the Vitality T20 Blast!
+The T20 Walkathon returns for 2023 and will see fundraisers walk 20 or 5 miles from the Incora County Ground, around some of Derbyshire’s most picturesque countryside and Idyllic cricket clubs, before returning to the ground to watch the Derbyshire Falcons take on the Leicestershire Foxes in the T20 Blast!